leejordan/reflex/README.md

 If you're familiar with npm you can use `npm install reflex-grid` to have a look around, or add it as a dependency to your node project.

+## Version 2 information

+This is version 2 of reflex grid and is not compatible with version 1.
+Many things have changed in version 2 which will need addressing if you want to update.

+- All class names have dropped the `grid__` and `grid--` prefixes but are otherwise unchanged
+- Columns are no longer flexbox by default.
+They can be converted to flexbox containers with the `col-grid` class
+- There is far better support for older browsers, particularly the ie10 implementation of flexbox
+- Added container classes
+- Added better support for "cards" as well as some example code